-- Teachers will develop classroom rules at the beginning of each year with their pupils with a view to developing classroom contracts, as appropriate to the age taught. - Good behaviour will be developed by teachers when they offer a varied and interesting curriculum related to the child's ability, when they promote good teacher/pupil relationship based on care and kindness, and when they maintain a consistent and busy routine in a well-organized and managed classroom. - Teachers offer individual affirmation of pupils when the opportunity occurs. - Each teacher may operate a system of incentives / rewards for good behaviour.
-These may include but are not limited to, the distribution of little prizes / treats for achievement, pupil of the week schemes, stickers, stamps or certificates for good behaviour, 'dojo' system, golden time, among other strategies.
+- Teachers will develop classroom rules at the beginning of each year with their pupils with a view to developing classroom contracts, as appropriate to the age taught. - Good behaviour will be developed by teachers when they offer a varied and interesting curriculum related to the child's ability, they promote good teacher/pupil relationship based on care and kindness, and when they maintain a consistent and busy routine in a well-organized and managed classroom - Teachers offer individual affirmation of pupils when the opportunity occurs. - All teachers will operate a system of incentives / rewards for good behaviour.
+These may include the distribution of little prizes / treats for achievement, pupil of the week schemes, stickers, stamps or certificates for good behaviour, 'dojo' system, among other strategies.
 Homework-off vouchers are not recommended as there is a school expectation that homework is allocated each night, Monday to Thursday.
 The system of rewards utilized in any classroom is related to the age group being taught.